 By Tiffany Hammer, Community Outreach Specialist

-Perhaps one of the most culturally ingrained normatives about our culture is the emphasis that we receive from media regarding how one should feel, dress, or behave with regards to our relationship with our bodies and food.
-In my own personal experiences, even before making eating disorder awareness a professional pathway, I notice that when I get together with my friends, often over food and drinks, how much of a regular topic of conversation it is to discuss: exercises--what we “should” or “have to” be doing, food--the “good” or “bad” of what we have been or are consuming, and body image--what we “can” or “cannot” wear or feelings of “fat.”
+Perhaps one of the most culturally ingrained normative about our culture is the emphasis that we receive from media regarding how one should feel, dress, or behave with regards to our relationship with our bodies and food.
+In my own personal experiences, even before making eating disorder awareness a professional pathway, I notice that when I get together with my friends, often over food and drinks, how much of a regular topic of conversation it is to discuss: exercises–what we “should” or “have to” be doing, food–the “good” or “bad” of what we have been or are consuming, and body image–what we “can” or “cannot” wear or feelings of “fat.”

-Ellen relocated to Washington from Michigan, and unfortunately experienced the well-known, but much denied, “Seattle Freeze”.
-While navigating this new city and create her sense of comfort here, she acknowledges that fast food was one of the common threads.
-When talking about this aspect of fast food, I heard a common theme that certainly relates to me and many others, that those drive through windows can be filling a void of something that we are missing on a deeper level.
+Ellen relocated to Washington from Michigan and unfortunately experienced the well-known, but much denied, “Seattle Freeze”.
+While navigating this new city and creating her sense of comfort here, she acknowledges that fast food was one of the common threads.
+When talking about this aspect of fast food, I heard a common theme that certainly relates to me and many others, that those drive-through windows can be filling a void of something that we are missing on a deeper level.
 It’s not necessarily about the food, but it’s the familiarity that seems to placate the deeper sense of yearning for community.

 “So much of what I have learned through this experience is having people around me who inspire and support me,” Ellen explains.
 She has a wonderful trainer who empathetically understands what she strives for: a permanent, lifestyle change, and she has friends who have a knack of reminding her why she is doing this: for herself.
 One of her friends is a Seahawks Super Bowl Champion who helps motivate her keeping her perspective clear and positive: “You know, he will text me about whatever routine he’s doing for that day, because it’s his job, which might be something crazy like going an extra mile literally, yet he’s always one to keep me levelheaded and not let the other negative nay-saying voices in.
 In turn, that non-judgmental support is motivational.”
 This community support is another important and similar step that we encourage here at The Emily Program.